-En español | A number of misconceptions are flying around about the $1,200 stimulus payments called for under the CARES Act.
-Here's a closer look at a dozen of these erroneous claims surrounding what the Internal Revenue Service (IRS) refers to as economic impact payments.
+| A number of misconceptions are flying around about the three rounds of stimulus checks called for by the CARES Act, the Consolidated Appropriations Act and the American Rescue Plan Act, which together have given a maximum $3,200 per person.
+Here's a closer look at several of these erroneous claims surrounding what the Internal Revenue Service (IRS) refers to as economic impact payments.
 Consider yourself warned.

 1. Donald Trump signed the stimulus checks

 Millions of paper stimulus checks issued by mail in the first two rounds of stimulus do bear the ex-president’s name but not his signature.
 The checks were actually signed by Vona Robinson, an official with the Treasury Department’s Bureau of the Fiscal Service.
 The president’s name does, however, appear in all caps on the face of the first two stimulus checks, next to the image of the Statue of Liberty.
 If you receive a stimulus check with Donald Trump’s signature, it’s a fake.
 The third stimulus check does not display the name of Trump’s successor, President Joe Biden.

 2. You had to file a tax return to get a stimulus payment